How to Conduct a Social Media Audit in 8 Easy Steps: Template Included

 The metrics we like to audit are the number of followers, number of posts, engagement total, and engagement rate.
 Enter all of this data onto the slide and write a few sentences that sum up any significant changes during this reporting period.
 Here’s an example: “We doubled our posting frequency from 2 posts per week to 4 posts per week and saw our engagement rate increase by 10%.”

-You’ll repeat steps four through six for each channel that you want to audit.
-This will be the main portion of your audit before you wrap it up with an action plan (more on that in step seven, below).
+You’ll repeat steps four through seven for each channel you want to audit.
+This will be the main portion of your audit before you wrap it up with an action plan (more on that in step eight, below).

 Step 5: Compare your performance to the competition